How to Prune Lilacs correctly addresses the different reasons to prune. Each may have it’s own method.

 Never cut below the graft joint.
 If the lilac is not grafted you can cut the entire plant off at the ground but don’t expect any blooms for a couple years.

-That is the most drastic method but it does work.
+Pruning to the ground is the most drastic method but it does work.

 Less intense renovation prune

 You can also do a renovation prune over a 3 year period.
-When pruning this way cut out any dead or weak canes, cut out 2/3rds of the suckers or shoots coming up at the base, leave 1/3 for future blooming stems.
+When pruning this way cut out any dead or weak canes, then cut out 2/3rds of the suckers or shoots coming up at the base, leave 1/3 for future blooming stems.